 Gilbert paced over to him, placed a hand on his shoulder, and whispered, “Did you really even need to ask?”

-The risk of their non-compliance had to be evaluated and accounted for, so of course, he had to ask—is what Werner wanted to say.
+The risk of their non-compliance had to be evaluated and accounted for, so of course, he had to ask—was what Werner wanted to say.
 Instead, however, he addressed them firmly: “I will now brief you on what our next steps will be.”